spotlightpa/poor-richard/content/news/2022-06-01-SPLCOVIDRESOURCEXX.md

 <b>If you’re looking for Pennsylvania-specific data, check these sources:</b>

 <a href="https://www.health.pa.gov/topics/disease/coronavirus/Pages/Cases.aspx">Pennsylvania Department of Health</a>: Provides Pennsylvania-specific data on case counts, deaths, and hospitalizations by county and ZIP code.
 A separate dashboard shows detailed information about vaccinations, including boosters.
-This page also includes information about cases in nursing homes (referred to as long-term care facilities), hospitalizations and deaths among breakthrough cases, and case counts among children 18 and younger.
+This page also includes information about cases in nursing homes (referred to as long-term care facilities) and case counts among children 18 and younger.

 <a href="https://covid.cdc.gov/covid-data-tracker/#county-view?list_select_state=Pennsylvania&data-type=CommunityLevels">Centers for Disease Control and Prevention</a>: Includes data about Pennsylvania case counts, hospitalizations, vaccinations, and testing.
 This page also includes a map showing <a href="https://www.cdc.gov/coronavirus/2019-ncov/your-health/covid-by-county.html">COVID community levels</a>, which some regions might use to determine what types of mitigation measures — like mask guidelines or mandates — to use to prevent the spread of the virus.